nesquikm/rethink_poc/memory-bank/systemPatterns.md

 - Allow for independent failure of individual models
 - Enable the voting mechanism to work with all available responses

-### 3. Client-Side Rendering
+### 3. Client-Side Rendering and State Management
-The chat interface uses client-side rendering to:
+The chat interface uses client-side rendering and state management to:
 - Allow for dynamic updates without full page refreshes
 - Enable real-time feedback during loading states
-- Maintain conversation state in the client
+- Maintain conversation state and tab selections in the client
+- Store conversation history in localStorage for persistence between sessions

 ### 4. Two-Phase Response Process
 The system uses a two-phase approach:
-1. **Response Generation**: All models generate responses to the user query
+1. **Response Generation**: All models generate responses to the user query using conversation context
 2. **Response Evaluation**: All models evaluate and vote on the quality of all responses

 This creates a meta-evaluation layer that leverages the "wisdom of the crowd" among AI models.

+### 5. Turn-Based Conversation Structure with Selection Tracking
+The conversation is organized into turns with a selection mechanism:
+- Each turn consists of a user message and corresponding AI responses
+- AI responses are grouped and displayed in a tabbed interface
+- Default active tab is the "winning" response for the latest turn
+- Users can switch between tabs for the most recent turn only
+- Selected responses are tracked with an `isSelected` property
+- Previous turn selections are locked and visually indicated
+- Only selected responses are included in the conversation history sent to AI models

 ## Design Patterns